 I am pleased to report that the winter cycle gear held up really well.

-On his top half T was wearing his new Sprayway Children’s Hawk IA Waterproof Jacket, which I recently bought from Go Outdoors.
+On his top half T was wearing his new Sprayway Children’s Hawk IA Waterproof Jacket.
 This coat has proved itself totally waterproof in torrential downpours, so I wasn’t so surprised when it kept him nice and dry in the snow.
 This has been one of the best buys of this winter, especially given the amount of rain we had during December.

 On his legs, he was wearing a very well loved, third hand, pair of Spotty Otter waterproof over trousers.
 Again, they didn’t let any dampness at all.

-His second hand Sprayway Wilderness waterproof jacket (no longer available to purchase – replaced by the Hawk jacket T has) is now getting to at the end of its useful life, having been through the washing machine countless times.
+His second hand Sprayway Wilderness waterproof jacket is now getting to at the end of its useful life, having been through the washing machine countless times.
 However, it’s still holding out, and his torso was dry.
-Only problem was the arms, where he’d managed to get the cuffs soaked – think this was more from getting snow up inside his arms, but can’t be sure.
+The only problem was the arms, where he’d managed to get the cuffs soaked – think this was more from getting snow up inside his arms, but can’t be sure.

 On his legs, the new Sprayway Rainpants Kids’ Waterproof Trousers we bought before Christmas (again from Go Outdoors) kept his bottom half totally dry.